Take me to: Hotels near Seville Cathedral

 Sheer size and grandeur are, inevitably, the chief characteristics of the Cathedral, although two other qualities stand out with equal force - the rhythmic balance and interplay between the parts, and an impressive overall simplicity and restraint in decoration (apart from the Retablo Mayor).
 All successive ages have left monuments of their own wealth and style, but these have been restricted to the two rows of side chapels.
 In the main body of the cathedral only the great box-like structure of the coro (choir) stands out, filling the central portion of the nave.

-Seville Cathedral Tickets
+Book Guided tour Seville Cathedral

 Capilla Mayor AND RETABLO MAYOR